-7.2.
-Application Results
+8.2 Application Results

-Our application study uses the FOAM fast oceanatmosphere model, designed to run at relatively low resolutions for multicentury simulations.
+Our application study uses the FOAM fast ocean-atmosphere model, designed to run at relatively low resolutions for multicentury simulations [30].
 This model uses MPI for communication and combines a large atmosphere model (the Parallel Community Climate Model [6]) with an ocean model (from U. Wisconsin).
 The two models execute concurrently and perform considerable internal communication.
-Every two atmosphere steps, the models exchange information such as sea surface temperature and various fluxes.
+Periodically, the models exchange information such as sea surface temperature and various fluxes.

-To provide a controlled environment for our experiments, we run the two model components not on two different computers but instead on distinct partitions of the Argonne SP2 (Figure 6).
+To provide a controlled environment for our experiments, we run the two model components not on two different computers but instead on distinct sets of nodes (partitions) of the Argonne SP2 (Figure 8).
 Communication between partitions is always performed by using TCP, this time utilizing the high-speed switch hence approximating a situation in which we have two computers connected by an ATM metropolitan area network.
 Communication within a partition may be performed by using either MPL or TCP; we present results for both cases.
-In all cases, user-level communication is achieved by using the MPI implementation that we have constructed by layering on top of Nexus [9].
+In all cases, userlevel communication is achieved by using the MPI implementation that we have constructed by layering on top of Nexus [9].
 (This layering adds an execution time overhead of about 6 percent when compared with a "native" MPI.)
 No changes to the application program were required to run the different scenarios considered below.